turingschool/launch-curriculum/module4/lessons/Week4/Interfaces.md

 -- [Microsoft Documentation on Interfaces](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface)

 Let's take a look at an example.
 We'll create an interface `IEmployee` that defines the common behavior for all types of employees, and then implement this interface in two classes: `FullTimeEmployee` and `ContractEmployee`.

+A repl with this example can be found [here](https://replit.com/@launch-team/Interfaces).

 ### Define the Interface
 First, we define the IEmployee interface, which requires the property `Name` and methods `DisplayEmployeeInfo()` and `CalculateSalary()`.